 Date: Thursday 4 November

-Venue: Manawa Foyer, 276 St Antigua Street, Christchurch
+Venue: Manawa Foyer, 276 St Antigua Street, Christchurch OR online

 A safe harbour: women who use water immersion for labour and birth with a complex pregnancy